Least publishable unit

 Both research papers and salami can be cut into multiple, smaller pieces.

 In academic publishing, the least publishable unit (LPU), also smallest publishable unit (SPU), minimum publishable unit (MPU), loot, or publon, is the minimum amount of information that can be used to generate a publication in a peer-reviewed venue, such as a journal or a conference.
 (Maximum publishable unit and optimum publishable unit are also used.)
-The term is often used as a joking, ironic, or derogatory reference to the strategy of artificially inflating quantity of publications.
+The term is often used as a joking, ironic, or derogatory reference to the strategy of artificially inflating the quantity of one's publications.

 Publication of the results of research is an essential part of science.
 The number of publications is often used to assess the work of a scientist and as a basis for distributing research funds.
 In order to achieve a high rank in such an assessment, there is a trend to split up research results into smaller parts that are published separately, thus inflating the number of publications.
 This process has been described as splitting the results into the smallest publishable units.

 "Salami publication", sometimes also referred to as "salami slicing" or "salami science", is a variant of the smallest-publishable-unit strategy.
 In salami publishing, data gathered by one research project is separately reported (wholly or in part) in multiple end publications.
 Salami publishing, named by analogy with the thin slices made from a larger salami sausage, is generally considered questionable when not explicitly labeled, as it may lead to the same data being counted multiple times as apparently independent results in aggregate studies.
 Salami slicing is considered a type of scientific misconduct.
 At the same time, identifying "salami" can be ambiguous, and there are justifications for publishing multiple research perspectives in multiple scholarly disciplines to make knowledge accessible in different contexts.